Will Camila Cabello’s First Solo Album Feature A New Duet With Shawn Mendes?

 We know Camila Cabello is hard at work on her upcoming debut solo album, but could the former Fifth Harmony star be readying a new collaboration with former duet partner Shawn Mendes?

-Though Camila hasn’t given too much away when it comes to what fans can expect from her first album outside of the band, social media users have been speculating that Cabello and Mendes could be gearing up to drop a brand new duet to serve as a follow-up to the 2015 hit, “I Know What You Did Last Summer.”
+Though Camila hasn’t given too much away when it comes to what fans can expect from her first album outside of the band, social media users have been speculating that Cabello and Mendes coAll Postsuld be gearing up to drop a brand new duet to serve as a follow-up to the 2015 hit, “I Know What You Did Last Summer.”

 Despite Camila staying mainly tight-lipped, fans took to Twitter to speculate about a possible new collaboration from Cabello and Mendes, urging the twosome, who have long dodged dating rumors, to head back into the studio together.